 If a child has a minor injury while in school, he/she will be treated with First aid.
-If a more serious injury occurs, 1st aid will also be given and the parent notified.
+If a more severe injury occurs, first aid will also be given, and the parent notified.
 A written incident report will be filed.
-Accidents of a very serious nature will be handled as a 911 Emergency call.
+Accidents of a profoundly serious nature will be handled as a 911 Emergency call.
 Thereafter the parents will be notified immediately.